-Papers should be submitted in one of two ways: as hard copy directly to an editor or electronically via the web.
-Electronic submission via the web will be introduced during 2001.
+Papers should be submitted in one of two ways: either as hard copy directly to an editor or electronically via the web at http://journals. iucr.org/services/submit.html.

 3.1.
 Hard-copy submission

 Manuscripts and figures should be prepared using the file formats listed in §3.9.
 Three paper copies and the electronic file(s) should be submitted; authors are reminded to keep an exact copy of the submission for later editorial adjustments and for checking proofs.
 Crystal data should be submitted in CIF format (see §11).
 Unless stated otherwise in §2, the submission should be sent to the Section Editor or any of the Co-editors, taking into account their areas of expertise.
 On acceptance, an electronic version of the final manuscript will be required by the Editorial Office.